Patient Bill of Rights

 - To be considerate of the rights of other patients and hospital personnel and for assisting in the control of noise, smoking, and the number of visitors.

-- To respect the property of other persons and New Hanover Regional Medical Center.
+- To respect the property of other persons and the facility.

-NHRMC will thoroughly investigate and resolve any complaint/ grievance.
+NHRMC and its affiliates will thoroughly investigate and resolve any complaint/ grievance.
 Patient complaints may be filed or initiated:

 - Through the Patient Advocate Liaison (P.A.L.):